elyha7/yolov3_simple/README.md

 ## Description

 This project is wrap over [ultralytics](https://github.com/ultralytics/yolov3) open source implementation of yolo v3.
-The idea is to provide developers easy interface to apply detector in different sorts of python computer vision applications.
+The idea is to provide developers with easy interface to apply detector in different sorts of python computer vision applications.

 ## Installation